qilingframework/rtfd.io/docs/faq.md

 - Some cases like [issue 281](https://github.com/qilingframework/qiling/issues/281) we can reuse similar syscall.
 For example, vfork and fork can be shared most of the time.
 Always remember, Qiling is a emulator, some of the syscall do not have to be 100% identical to a real kernel.

 ### Windows API often comes with functionsA and functionW.
 Do I need to implement both?
-- Thanks to [jhumble](https://github.com/jhumble), he implemented wraps from functools to make A and W combile, please refer to [pull reuquest 261](https://github.com/qilingframework/qiling/pull/261).
+- Thanks to [jhumble](https://github.com/jhumble), he implemented wraps from functools to make A and W combile, please refer to [pull request 261](https://github.com/qilingframework/qiling/pull/261).